SkyAkki/etch_a_sketch/README.md

 [Solved using event.preventDefault(); in the mouseDown event listener]
 3. If mousedown is started inside the grid but mouseup is done outside the grid, again the isDown is always stuck to True.
 [Solved using document.eventListener at mouseUp event]

+Important Learnings:
+1. Function call returns the control to the line it is called from.
+So when calling by button click it will return to that line instead of the default call.
+(Seems obvious at this point now)
+[Solved by using same global variable to capture the control return at both default and onClick call]